mongodb/motor/doc/api-asyncio/cursors.rst

 :class:`~motor.motor_asyncio.AsyncIOMotorCursor`
 ================================================

-.. warning:: Motor will be deprecated on May 14th, 2026, one year after the production release of the PyMongo Async driver.
-Critical bug fixes will be made until May 14th, 2027.
+.. warning:: As of May 14th, 2025, Motor is deprecated in favor of the GA release of the PyMongo Async API.
+  No new features will be added to Motor, and only bug fixes will be provided until it reaches end of life on May 14th, 2026.
+  After that, only critical bug fixes will be made until final support ends on May 14th, 2027.
-  We strongly recommend that Motor users migrate to the PyMongo Async driver while Motor is still supported.
+  We strongly recommend migrating to the PyMongo Async API while Motor is still supported.
-  To learn more, see `the migration guide <https://www.mongodb.com/docs/languages/python/pymongo-driver/current/reference/migration/>`_.
+  For help transitioning, see the `Migrate to PyMongo Async guide <https://www.mongodb.com/docs/languages/python/pymongo-driver/current/reference/migration/>`_.

 .. currentmodule:: motor.motor_asyncio